MatheusRich/end_of_life/README.md

 ```
 Usage: end_of_life [options]
     -p, --product NAME                 Sets the product to scan for (default: ruby).
-Supported products are: ruby, rails.
+Supported products are: ruby, rails, nodejs.
         --exclude=NAME,NAME2           Exclude repositories containing a certain word in its name.
 You can specify up to five words.
         --public-only                  Searches only public repositories
         --private-only                 Searches only private repositories